King, UK Monarch Meet At Windsor Castle

 Date

-King Abdullah II and King Charles III of the United Kingdom held a meeting at Windsor Castle on Thursday.
+AMMAN - his majesty King Abdullah and King Charles III of the United Kingdom held a meeting at Windsor Castle on Thursday.

-Discussions covered the historical ties between the two kingdoms and ways to consolidate them across all sectors.
+Discussions covered the historical ties between the two kingdoms and ways to consolidate them across all sectors., according to a Royal Court statement.

-Upon arrival at Windsor Castle, an official welcoming ceremony was held for His Majesty.
+Upon arrival at Windsor Castle, an official welcoming ceremony was held for His Majesty, the statement said.

 Legal Disclaimer: